Equipment

 Preventive Maintenance and Repairs

 Due to the extreme temperatures and pressures an autoclave must undergo to achieve sterilization, wear and tear on units can be considerable thus demanding sufficient preventive maintenance.
 If your unit is in need of repair, a trained vendor will need to inspect the unit to determine what work must be performed to get the unit back up and running.
 Be prepared to provide the location of the unit and be able to describe the problem it’s experiencing, if known.
 The person responsible for maintenance of the autoclave will be responsible for ordering in the work.
-The Biosafety Office can assist in finding responsible persons if needed, and assisting in coordinating a repair by request.
+EHS Biosafety can assist in finding responsible persons if needed, and assisting in coordinating a repair by request.

 General Use Tips